purpleteam-mike/insider-threat-simulation-and-proposal/README.md

 - Practice writing professional risk assessments and mitigation strategies
 - Present speculative threat modeling from an insider perspective

-Each daily entry includes:
+Each folder includes:
-- A specific risk or security gap observed
+- A specific risk or security gap observed from a business
-- A threat analysis section ("Speculative Insider Perspective")
+- A threat analysis section is present on each entry
-- Recommendations tailored for low-impact, realistic improvements
-- A severity rating to help prioritize remediation
+- A severity rating to help prioritize remediation is also present on each entry

 ---